Katlego-DataLab/FUTURE_DS_02/README.md

 - A company with **1 million customers** and even a **2% monthly churn rate** loses **20,000 customers every single month**
 - Lost customers = lost monthly subscriptions, recharge revenue, and data plan fees

 The challenge?
 Customer behaviour changes *gradually*.
-A person doesn't just wake up and leave — they slowly stop calling, stop recharging, stop using data. **The signal is hidden in the numbers.**
+A person doesn't just wake up and leave, they slowly stop calling, stop recharging, stop using data. **The signal is hidden in the numbers.**

 ---

 ## ✅ The Solution

-This project builds a **Customer Lifecycle Intelligence System** — a data-driven pipeline that:
+This project builds a **Customer Lifecycle Intelligence System**  a data-driven pipeline that:

 1. **Watches customer behaviour** across 4 months of activity (June, July, August, September)
 2. **Labels churners** based on a clear rule: *"Active in August but completely silent in September = Churned"*